Countly/countly-sdk-documentation/android/current.md

   </tbody>
 </table>
 <p>
-  <span style="font-weight:400">Using "" for strings or a negative number for 'byear' will effectively delete that property.</span>
+  <span style="font-weight: 400;">Using "" for strings or a negative number for 'byear' will effectively delete that property.</span>
 </p>
 <p>
-  <strong><span style="font-weight:400">You may use any key values to be stored and displayed on your Countly backend for custom user properties.&nbsp;</span>Note: keys with . or $ symbols will have those symbols removed.</strong>
+  <strong><span style="font-weight: 400;">You may use any key values to be stored and displayed on your Countly backend for custom user properties.&nbsp;</span>Note: keys with . or $ symbols will have those symbols removed.</strong>
 </p>
 <h2>Modifying custom data</h2>
 <p>
-  <span style="font-weight:400">Additionally, you may perform different manipulations on your custom data values, such as incrementing the current value on a server or storing an array of values under the same property.</span>
+  <span style="font-weight: 400;">Additionally, you may perform different manipulations on your custom data values, such as incrementing the current value on a server or storing an array of values under the same property.</span>
 </p>
 <p>
-  <span style="font-weight:400">You will find the list of available methods below:</span>
+  <span style="font-weight: 400;">You will find the list of available methods below:</span>
 </p>
 <pre><code class="java">//set one custom properties
 Countly.userData.setProperty("test", "test");